VeniQs02/repository-lister-api/README.md

 ## Usage/Examples

 This project is developed like a full stack app, although its endpoint can be used on its own.
 More on that in the API Reference section.

+The app delivers a responsive design with user-friendly animations and overall good readability and usability

 It performs well on both larger and smaller screens.
 Here is the comparison of a smaller desktop monitor, to a Iphone 14 Pro Max you can select in Google Chrome DevTools.

 1366x768: